 By: Mary Cudnohfsky

-The Dodge County Historical Society is located on the corner of Front and Spring Street in the old Williams Free Library.
-Hours are 1:00 to 4:00 p.m. on Wednesday through Saturday.
+The Dodge County Historical Society museum is located in the former Williams Free Library at the corner of Front and Center in downtown Beaver Dam.
+Regular hours are 1-4 p.m.
+Wednesday through Saturday.

 In 2013, the museum will also be open from 10:00 until 1:00 on the last Saturday of each month for informal discussions on specific topics of local lore.
 Come join the discussion and view the exhibits.
 On Saturday January 19th at 1:00, Linda Firestone will display and share information about her collection of Monarch memorabilia.

 On Wednesday February 27, the society will sponsor a Fish Fry at the American Legion – a speaker for this event is to be announced.